Local Media

 BBC Radio Oxford.
 Broadcasts on 95.2FM; sounds a lot like BBC Radio 2.
 (Which we quite like, now we're getting on a bit.)

 Jack FM.
 Broadcasting on 106.8 and 106.4 FM across Oxfordshire.
-New station (October 2007) for adults in Oxfordshire with a good playlist of music from the 60s to today.
+Born in October 2007, Jack offers music for adults in Oxfordshire, with a good playlist covering the 60s to today.
 Sounds like BBC Radio 2 drivetime narrated by the anarchic voice of Little Britain.
 Runs a lot of fun, locally-focussed offers and promotions.

-Oxford's FM 107.9.
-Formerly 'Passion'.
+Jack FM 2 (formerly 'Passion' and most recently 'Glide FM').
 Plays the latest in chart, dance and R'n'B for the younger end of the pop market.

 TV

-Six TV is Oxford's local TV station, broadcasting daily from a site on the Woodstock Road.
+Six TV was Oxford's shortlived free-to-air local TV station, broadcasting daily from a site on the Woodstock Road.
+It died in 2009.

 Websites